Multi-Fidelity Reinforcement Learning with Gaussian Processes: Introduction

 \section{Introduction}

-Our work is motivated by the growing interest in using robots for infrastructure and environmental monitoring.
-Autonomous agents find applications in mining, bridge inspection, penstock inspection~\cite{ozaslaninspection}, yield estimation in farms~\cite{das2015devices} and space exploration etc. In order for these systems to be successfully deployed, it is crucial that they are able to plan and navigate autonomously in narrow, confined spaces and in the presence of environmental disturbances.
-A controller that is not robust to these disturbances may cause catastrophic failures.
-Designing custom controllers for autonomous vehicles in every new situation is a tedious task and not practical as it requires constant human supervision~\cite{kober2012reinforcement}.
-Instead, RL can provide a general solution.
-Recently, there has been a significant development in RL for robots, thanks in part to the advances in the machine learning community~\cite{mnih2015human,lecun2015deep,silver2016mastering}.
+\IEEEPARstart{R}{ecently}, there has been a significant development in reinforcement learning (RL) for robotics.
+A major limitation of using RL for planning with robots is the need to obtain a large number of training samples.
+Obtaining a large number of real-world training samples can be expensive and potentially dangerous.
+In particular, obtaining exploratory samples--which are crucial to learning optimal policies--may require the robot to collide or fail, which is undesirable.
+Motivated by these scenarios, we focus on minimizing the number of real-world samples required for learning optimal policies.

-A major limitation of using RL for the planning of real robots is the need to obtain a large number of training samples.
-Obtaining a large number of real-world samples can be expensive and potentially dangerous.
-In particular, obtaining negative samples may require the robot to collide or fail, which is undesirable.
-Hence, our goal is to minimize the number of real-world samples required for learning optimal policies.
+\revone{One way to reduce the number of real-world samples is to leverage simulators}~\cite{chebotar2018closing}.
+Collecting learning samples in a robot simulator is often inexpensive and fast. \revone{One can use a simulator to learn an initial policy which is then transferred to the real-world --- a technique usually referred to as sim2real~\cite{chebotar2018closing}.} This lets the robot to avoid learning from scratch in the real world and hence, \revone{reducing the number of physical interactions} required.
+However, this comes with a trade-off.
+While collecting learning samples in simulators is inexpensive, \revone{they often fail to capture the real-world environments perfectly, a phenomenon called as the reality gap.
+While simulators with increasing fidelity with respect to the real-world are being developed, one would expect there to always remain some reality gap.}

-We build on the Multi-Fidelity Reinforcement Learning (MFRL) algorithm by Cutler et al.~\cite{cutler2014reinforcement}.
-MFRL leverages multiple simulators to minimize the number of real-world (\ie, highest fidelity simulator) samples.
-The simulators, denoted by $\Sigma_1,\ldots,\Sigma_d$, have increasing levels of fidelity with respect to the real environment.
-For example, $\Sigma_1$ can be a simple simulator that models only the robot kinematics, $\Sigma_2$ can model the dynamics as well as kinematics, and the highest fidelity simulator can be the real-world (Figure~\ref{fig:mfrl_architecture}).
+\revone{In this paper, we leverage the concept of} Multi-Fidelity Reinforcement Learning (MFRL) algorithm~\cite{cutler2014reinforcement} that uses multiple simulators with varying fidelity levels to minimize the number of real-world (\ie, highest-fidelity simulator) samples.
+The simulators, denoted by $\Sigma_1,\ldots,\Sigma_d$, have increasing levels of fidelity \revone{with respect to} the real environment.
+For example, $\Sigma_1$ can be a simple simulator that models only the robot kinematics, $\Sigma_2$ can model the dynamics as well as kinematics, and the highest fidelity simulator can be the real world (Figure~\ref{fig:mfrl_architecture}).